Skip to main content

 The second event of Corroboree 2000 was the Walk for Reconciliation across the Sydney Harbour Bridge.
 It took place on 28 May 2000.

 About 250,000 Indigenous and non-Indigenous people walked across the Sydney Harbour Bridge to show their support for reconciliation.
-Australian and Aboriginal flags flew side by side on top of the Bridge’s arch, and a skywriter wrote the word ‘Sorry’ in the sky above the Harbour.
+Australian and Aboriginal flags flew side by side on top of the bridge’s arch, and a skywriter wrote the word ‘Sorry’ above the harbour.

 So many people participated in the walk that the event took nearly six hours.
 It was the largest political demonstration ever held in Australia.